-Lehigh University ("the university/university") is committed to the conduct of research and sponsored programs in a manner that is consistent with its academic mission, maintains the trust of its sponsors and the public, and promotes compliance with applicable federal and state laws, regulations, and policies regarding financial conflicts of interest.
-These commitments require the university to identify and manage any real or apparent financial conflicts of interests (fCOIs).
+Lehigh University ("the university/university") is committed to conducting research and sponsored programs consistently with its academic mission, with the trust of its sponsors and the public, and in compliance with applicable federal and state laws, regulations, and policies regarding financial conflicts of interest.
+This commitment requires the university to identify and manage real or apparent financial conflicts of interests (fCOIs).

-A financial conflict of interest (fCOI) exists when the university reasonably determines, pursuant to this policy, that an individual's Significant Financial Interest is related to a University Research project or Sponsored Program and could directly and significantly affect the design, conduct, or reporting of the research or sponsored programs.
+A financial conflict of interest (fCOI) exists when the university reasonably determines, pursuant to this policy, that an individual's Significant Financial Interest is related to a University Research project or Sponsored Program and could directly and significantly affect the design, conduct, reporting or funding of the research or sponsored programs.

 This policy establishes disclosure requirements that apply to Project Personnel.
-Project Personnel is defined as university personnel responsible for the design, conduct, reporting, or direct administration of
+Project Personnel is defined as university personnel responsible for the design, conduct, or reporting of

-- University Research, defined as any research activity supported by university funds regardless of source; and - Sponsored Programs, defined as - o programs funded by a sponsor through a grant, contract, or agreement with the university, including but not limited to research, education, testing, outreach, etc.; and - programs funded through Lehigh University's internal grant programs administered through the office of the Vice President and Associate Provost for Research and Graduate Studies, herein referred to as "VPR".
+- University Research, defined as any research activity supported by university funds regardless of source; and - Sponsored Programs, defined as - programs funded by a sponsor through a grant, contract, or agreement with the university, including but not limited to research, education, testing, outreach, etc.; and - programs funded through Lehigh University's internal grant programs administered through the office of the Vice Provost for Research, herein referred to as "VPR".

-Those Entities Affected By This Policy/Who Should Read This Policy
+Who Should Read This Policy

-- All university faculty and staff who are responsible for the design, conduct, reporting, or direct administration of University Research and/or Sponsored Programs. - College deans, administrators, and department chairs. - Trustees and Officers responsible for crafting and oversight of university policies on conflicts of interest. - Members of the Conflict of Interest Review Committee (CIRC).
+- All university faculty and staff who are responsible for the design, conduct, or reporting of University Research and/or Sponsored Programs. - College deans, administrators, and department chairs. - Trustees and Officers responsible for crafting and oversight of university policies on conflicts of interest. - Members of the Conflict of Interest Review Committee (CIRC).